wcartwright1994/Pewlett-Hackard-Analysis/README.md

 	* Approximately 1/3 of the employees have the title of 'Senior Staff'.
 An additional 1/6 of the employees have the title of 'Staff'.
 * Additional analysis must be completed on the original datasets provided for Deliverable 1, as the current analysis does not provide insight into:
 	* The percentage of current employees at each position who are retiring.
-	* The amount of employees who are eligible (and qualified) for promotion to the 'Senior' level.
+	* The number of employees who are eligible (and qualified) for promotion to the 'Senior' level.

 _Retirement Titles_